combattingbias/combattingbias.huygens.knaw.nl/docs/bias/onbias.md

 _**Please note**: this page is a work in progress_
 ___

 To begin conceptualising bias, we first turned to its etymology.
 “Bias” first entered the English language in the 1570s as a technical term from the game of boules to refer to balls weighted on one side, causing them to curve obliquely.
 From this emerged the figurative sense of “a one-sided tendency of the mind” and later “undue propensity or prejudice,” particularly in legal contexts.
-The French origin biais means “sideways, askance, against the grain”—suggesting movement contrary to an expected direction.[^1] Some etymologists trace it to Latin biaxius (”with two axes”).[^2]
+The French origin biais means “sideways, askance, against the grain”—suggesting movement contrary to an expected direction.[^1] Some etymologists trace it to Latin biaxius (“with two axes”).[^2]

 <div style="float: right; display: block; margin-top: 10px; margin-left: 25px" width="10"">
        <img src="../../static/img/Boules_NA.jpg" alt="Woman throws Ball" style="width: 100%;" />